Entity Annotation

 AZ

-republic of azerbaijan & azerbaijan
+azerbaijan, republic of azerbaijan

 az_AZ